 When the Chain Bar Is Loose and What the Dangers Are

 Every chainsaw needs the chain to be tensioned regularly.
 If this rule is not followed, the consequences can be very traumatic.
-Most chain saw operators know what they are talking about and how to tension or tighten the chain correctly.
-Proper tensioning of the cutting attachment is when the three shanks are completely visible when you try to pull it away.
+Most chain saw operators know what they are talking about and how to tension or tighten the depth gauges with a gauge tool correctly.
+Proper chain’s tension of the cutting attachment with a gauge tool is when the three shanks are completely visible when you try to pull it away.

 This is interesting!
 Don’t forget that the chain should only be tensioned after it has cooled down.
 If you perform tensioning on a part that has not yet cooled down, it will become overtightened after it has cooled down.

-If the chain is loose or overtightened, it will cause wear on the bar.
+If the blade is loose or overtightened, it will cause wear on the bar.
 And not just the guide rail, but also the sprocket, the bearing and the motor.
-That’s why it’s a good rule of thumb to check the chain tension before you use your tool.
+That’s why it’s a good rule of thumb to check the chain’s tension before you use your tool.

 Tire Wear – How to Fix a Faulty Blade